jgillman/JoelGillman.com/content/posts/2013-11-20-convert-css-to-sass-in-vim.md

 - snippet
 - vim
 title: Convert CSS or Scss to Sass in Vim
+description: "Quick Vim regex snippet to automatically convert CSS or SCSS syntax to clean Sass format, removing braces and semicolons."
 ---

 When I copy/paste some CSS or Scss into my .sass using projects it's annoying